 None.
 However, it is so intensely relaxing, that it should not be used if you need to keep a very clear head.

 Traditionally used by qualified aromatherapists for any situation where there is a strong emotional aspect to the ailment.

-Blend with Roman Chamomile and Melissa to “reconnect” the head and body when feeling separated like after illness or shock.
+Blended with Roman Chamomile and Melissa to “reconnect” the head and body when feeling separated, like after illness or shock.
 The blend realigns the chakras.

-Use with Rosemary after a stroke with medical approval if needed.
+Used with Rosemary after a stroke, with medical approval if needed.
 This will also help later on when massaged into atrophying muscles.